Achievable logoAchievable logo

 For example:

-Everyone knows trees are green–except when they aren’t.
+Everyone knows trees are green-except when they aren’t.
 Red and purple-leafed trees have become increasingly common in the United States, where they add variety to the otherwise green treescape.
-There are a number of red-leafed trees that add accent to an otherwise green treescape, and the Japanese red maple (Acer palmatum) is one of the most popular additions to home lawns and gardens.
-These small, slow-growing trees have purple leaves in the spring and summer, and the leaves slowly turn crimson in the fall.
-Another popular accent tree is the Red Robin (Photinia), an evergreen tree that grows red leaves on top of green ones and sports white blossoms every spring.
-Like the Japanese red maple, Red Robin is also a slow grower, reaching a maximum height of only about thirteen feet.
-The fast-growing Katsura tree (Cercidiphyllum japonicum), in contrast, can grow to over 140 feet.
+The Japanese red maple (Acer palmatum) is one of the most popular additions to home lawns and gardens.
+These small, slow-growing trees have purple leaves in the spring and summer that then turn slowly crimson in the fall.
+Another popular accent tree is the Red Robin (Photinia), an evergreen that grows red leaves on top of green ones and sports white blossoms every spring.
+Like the Japanese red maple, Red Robin is a slow grower, reaching a maximum height of only about thirteen feet.
+In contrast, the fast-growing Katsura tree (Cercidiphyllum japonicum) can grow to over 140 feet.
 Its heart-shaped copper-toned leaves transform into a fiery display of scarlet, yellow, and pink in the fall.
 Although it’s unlikely that red-leafed trees will ever become dominant, they will continue to add variety and interest to gardens and arboretums throughout North America.

 What is the main idea of the passage?